Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs: Training Only BatchNorm

-\textbf{Are \batchnorm{} parameters special?} Training only \batchnorm{} leads to accuracy far higher than chance but lower than full performance.
-Is this a product of the unusual position of $\gamma$ and $\beta$ as scaling and shifting entire features, or is it simply due to the fact that, in aggregate, a substantial number of parameters are still trainable?
+\textbf{Are affine parameters special?} Is the accuracy of training only BatchNorm a product of the unusual position of $\gamma$ and $\beta$ as scaling and shifting entire features, or is it simply due to the fact that, in aggregate, a substantial number of parameters are still trainable?
 For example, the 65K \batchnorm{} parameters in ResNet-866 are a third of the 175K parameters in \emph{all} of ResNet-14; perhaps any arbitrary collection of this many parameters would lead to equally high accuracy.

 To assess this possibility, we train two random parameters in each convolutional channel as substitutes for $\gamma$ and $\beta$ (Figure \ref{fig:main}, green).\footnote{We also tried distributing these parameters randomly throughout the layer.
 Accuracy was the same or lower.} Should accuracy match that of training only \batchnorm{}, it would suggest our observations are not unique to $\gamma$ and $\beta$ and simply describe training an arbitrary subset of parameters as suggested by \citet{rosenfeld2019intriguing}.
 Instead, accuracy is 17 to 21 percentage points lower on CIFAR-10 and never exceeds 4\% top-5 on ImageNet.
-This result suggests that $\gamma$ and $\beta$ have a greater impact on accuracy than other kinds of parameters.
-In other words, it appears more important to have coarse-grained control over entire random features than to learn small axis-aligned modifications of the features themselves. \footnote{In Appendix \ref{app:freezing}, we find that it is necessary to train between 8 and 16 random parameters per channel on the CIFAR-10 ResNets to match the performance of training only the 2 \batchnorm{} parameters per channel.}
+This result suggests that $\gamma$ and $\beta$ have a greater impact on accuracy than other kinds of parameters.\footnote{In Appendix \ref{app:freezing}, we find that it is necessary to train between 8 and 16 random parameters per channel on the CIFAR-10 ResNets to match the performance of training only the 2 affine parameters per channel.} In other words, it appears more important to have coarse-grained control over entire random features than to learn small axis-aligned modifications of the features themselves. \footnote{In Appendix \ref{app:small-dense}, we investigate whether it is better to have a small number of dense trainable features or to learn to scale and shift a large number of random features.
+To do so, we compare the performance of training only BatchNorm to training all parameters in ResNets with an similar number of trainable parameters.}